Jesse H. Jones Graduate School of Business: Master of Accounting

+Ph.D. in Business

+The Rice Ph.D. in business program is designed for individuals pursuing academic careers at research-intensive business schools.
+Students complete advanced coursework and conduct original research in one of five areas: accounting, finance, operations management, organizational behavior, or strategic management.
+Graduates typically seek tenure-track faculty positions at universities worldwide.

 Initiatives

 Rice Alliance for Technology and Entrepreneurship

 The Rice Alliance for Technology and Entrepreneurship is Rice's flagship entrepreneurship initiative based on a strategic alliance among the schools of engineering, science, and business.
 Since its inception in late 1999, the Rice Alliance has assisted in the launch of over 1,500 start-ups which have raised more than $2.9 billion in funding.
 The Rice Alliance is host to the Rice Business Plan Competition, the world's largest and richest student startup competition with nearly $3 million in prizes.
 The Rice Alliance was ranked No. 1 among top university business incubators in 2013 and 2014.

+Liu Idea Lab for Innovation and Entrepreneurship

+The Liu Idea Lab for Innovation and Entrepreneurship (LILIE) is Rice University’s center for entrepreneurship education and co-curricular programming.
+Founded in 2015 with support from alumnus Frank Liu and his family foundation, the Liu Idea Lab supports students interested in launching ventures or developing entrepreneurial skills across disciplines.
+The center offers experiential courses, workshops, mentorship, funding opportunities, and a dedicated on-campus lab space.

+The Rice Alliance continues to serve as Rice University's primary hub for venture acceleration and student entrepreneurship, offering accelerator programs, startup resources, and hosting the annual Rice Business Plan Competition—the world’s largest and richest student startup event.